Nasirkhan294/bingo_card/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bingo Card <a name="about-project"></a>
+# 📖 Bingo Card Generator <a name="about-project"></a>

-**Bingo Card:** The Bingo Card Generator, built using Ruby and the Prawn gem, streamlines the creation of custom bingo cards.
+**Bingo Card Generator:** The Bingo Card Generator, built using Ruby and the Prawn gem, streamlines the creation of custom bingo cards.
 Whether you're organizing a game night, educational workshop, or team-building event, this tool simplifies the card-generation process, allowing you to effortlessly produce tailored bingo cards.. 📚

 ## 🛠 Built With <a name="built-with"></a>